Carleslc/generator-readteractive/README.md

 ![CLI](https://img.shields.io/badge/CLI-readteractive--generator-blue.svg)

-> A yeoman generator for scaffolding Readteractive books.

 We provide a _command line interface_ to easily generate your project doing **scaffolding**, so you do not need to remember the syntax of each file and you can just **focus on writing**.

 The [Readteractive structure](https://github.com/Carleslc/Readteractive/readteractive-structure) and files can be automatically generated using this CLI for your custom book.